RobTillaart/INA228/README.md

 #### Should

 - update documentation.
-- write examples, (please share yours).
+- add error handling.
 - keep in sync with INA226 where possible.

 #### Could

+- write examples, (please share yours).
 - improve unit tests
 - clean up magic numbers in the code